code-cy/spring-api-service/README.md

         }

         @PostMapping
-        //Create a Model in width CrudRepository.save and use Model.storeRules to validation if Model implements IValidable. public ResponseEntity<?> store(@RequestBody Model model){
+        //Create a Model in width IRepository.save and use Model.storeRules to validation if Model implements IValidable. public ResponseEntity<?> store(@RequestBody Model model){
-            //Do something after CrudRepository.save and before to send something. modelService.doAfterStore((Model modelStored)->{
+            //Do something after IRepository.save and before to send something. modelService.doAfterStore((Model modelStored)->{
                 modelStored.doSomeMethod();
                 //can return null